codio-content/cs-intro-python-lists/.guides/content/Iterating-Over-2D--Lists-979d.md

           ]
 ```

 Iterate over the list `numbers` and for every element print `even` if it is an even number or print `odd` if it is an odd number.
-Write you loop such that no indices are needed.
+Write your loop such that no indices are needed.
 <details><summary>**Solution**</summary><img src=".guides/images/pythonic_2d_iterate_solution.png" /></details>